 The upper column bearing is part of the bearing housing.
 It is a press fit from the steering wheel side of the housing.
-The GM part number is 7800269 and it is no longer available from GM dealers.
+The GM part number is 7800269 but it is no longer an active service part number.
+But if your local dealer does a search, it still might be found on dealer's shelves.

 The bearing that is part of bearing assembly #7 was not designed to be serviced.
 It was a press fit into the die cast housing and there is a thin lip on the housing bore that was staked or spun over to retain the bearing.
 The bearing has been known to come loose.
 If this is the problem that you are correcting, you can try to epoxy glue the bearing case into the housing bore.
 You can also attempt to carefully peen limited areas of the case over on the bearing.
+Once the column is back together the bearing won't be going anywhere.